 As temperatures begin to drop and winter approaches, your children will begin to spend more time indoors.
 To make an effort to limit screen time this winter, encourage your children to read more.
 Of course, this can be easier said than done.
-Below are some tips on how to get your kids to read more and stay engaged in learning during the winter season and into the New Year.
+Below are some helpful tips on how to get your child to read more this winter season and into the New Year.

 There are a lot of ways to get the school year off to a great start with your children – eating healthy, sleeping regularly, and of course, teaching good study habits.
 Although it is vital that students study effectively for their classes, many children struggle with developing and maintaining good study habits.
 Here are 5 tips on how you can help your child excel in studying.